Llanfachraeth

+Demographics

 At the 2001 census the community had a population of 566, increasing slightly at the 2011 census to 589.

+Landmarks

 In the extreme north of the community, on the border with Llanfaethlu, stands Gronant, a Grade II* listed sub-medieval house dating from around 1540.
 A second house was built around 1618.
 In the 19th century the two houses were joined and a bell turret, used to call servants for meals, was added.
 The former servants' loft contains fragments of an original wallpainting.
 Other notable buildings in or near the village includes the Church of St Figael one mile to the east, Capel Abarim, Capel Pont yr Arw, and Bethesda Congregational Chapel, all Grade II listed buildings, but the Church of St Machraeth itself is not listed.

+Geography

 The Alaw estuary forms part of the Beddmanarch–Cymyran site of special scientific interest, which also extends across the mudflats between Holy Island and mainland Anglesey.
 The area contains large areas of seagrass and salt marsh, and is an important wintering area for ringed plovers, greenshanks, red-breasted mergansers and goldeneyes.

 The community includes the hamlet of Llanfugail or Llanfigail.
 See St Figael's Church, Llanfigael.